Bayt al-Sinnari: History

 Bayt Al Sinnari was built in 1794 by Ibrahim Katkhuda al-Sinnari, whose surname refers to the city of Sennar.
 In 1798, the house was confiscated by the French to house the members of the Committee of Sciences and Arts, that accompanied Napoleon Bonaparte to Egypt.
 Its mission was to conduct a systematic study of Egypt, published in the famous Description de l'Égypte.
 Gaspard Monge, eponym of the passage, in which the house is located, was president, Napoleon Bonaparte deputy, and Joseph Fourier secretary.
 However, with the departure of the French expedition in 1801, the institute closed down.

 From 1917 to 1933 Bayt Al Sinnari housed a private Napoleon museum.
 In the aftermath of the 1992 Cairo earthquake the house underwent an elaborate restoration process.
 France, Egypt and the UNESCO cooperated in the salvage of the house.
 Today, the house is an important cultural center.

 Architecture

-Bayt al-Sinnari is composed of two distinct sections: the ground-floor with all the reception areas on the western side.
-On the second floor the private apartments with a mashrabiyya of magnificent woodwork and a small hammam.
+Bayt al-Sinnari is composed of two distinct sections: the ground-floor with all the reception areas on the western side, and the second floor comprising the private apartments with a mashrabiyya of magnificent woodwork and a small hammam.
 The house has an interior court centered by a marble fountain.